WiseLibs/better-sqlite3/README.md

 When the database connection is ready, the `open` event is fired.

 If the database is closed, the `close` event will be fired.
-If the database was closed because of an error, the associated `Error` object will be available as the first argument of the `close` event.
-If there was no error, the first argument will be `null`.
+If the database was closed because of an error, the associated `Error` object will be available as the first parameter of the `close` event.
+If there was no error, the first parameter will be `null`.

 ### Options